 Frequently Asked Questions

-How does this £329 HP compare to similar budget Lenovo and ASUS laptops?
+How does the battery life compare to other budget laptops?

 Ready to buy?
 Check the latest price on Amazon.